 Filing for bankruptcy isn’t an easy step to take.
-While the process is difficult, often the hardest part usually comes when you’re trying to rebuild your finances, your credit score and your life.
+While the process is difficult, the hardest part often comes when you’re trying to rebuild your finances, your credit score and your life.
 After your bankruptcy is discharged, you may find yourself in need of a post-bankruptcy loan.
 While it sounds difficult, there are some lenders who offer loans to clients with bankruptcies on their records.

 Can you get a loan if you declared bankruptcy?